Did You Know?

 There are many benefits and challenges to starting your own trucking company.
 Whether you are a driver, a dispatcher, a fleet manager, or someone entirely new to the industry, you need good information on what it takes to start a successful trucking business today.

 In addition to being the backbone of the U.S. economy, trucking is one of the country’s fastest-growing industries.
-A recent report by American Trucking Associations predicts that freight volumes will increase more than 36% over the next 11 years.
-At the same time, trucking continues to be affected by a shortage of qualified drivers.
-Some experts predict that an estimated national shortage of 48,000 drivers today could expand to more than 200,000 drivers in the next decade.
+But trucking continues to be affected by a shortage of qualified drivers, with some experts predicting that the estimated national shortage of 48,000 drivers today could expand to more than 200,000 drivers in the next decade.
 The continued expansion of trucking freight, coupled with a growing shortage of trucking capacity, means there is plenty of room for new trucking carriers.

 How to Get Rolling